 - 1. Navigate to the Security options screen. - 2.
-Click the General Settings option item. - 3.
-Click the trackwheel to open the General Settings options menu. - 4.
+Click the General Settings option item.

+- 3. Depending on the handheld model, click the trackwheel or trackball to open the General Settings options menu. - 4.
 In the menu, click Verify Security Software.